ScottBurger/going_rogue_podcast/_posts/2023-11-22-dead_cells.md

 We round out this season of the podcast with a great one, but we've covered a lot of great games this year.
 Our next episode will feature a playoff tournament of our top rated games to see who takes the ultimate crown this year.
 Place your votes here and use your democratic power to help us crown a champion: https://forms.gle/2L8b5ofM9odFf9b17.

+4:27 - Game stats
+13:48 - One sentence description
+16:55 - Our story begins
+1:08:29 - Rankings and final thoughts
+1:17:50 - Similar games

 Next episode: GROGPOD Roguelike Playoffs - the Omegabowl!

 Contact us at grogpodzone@gmail.com!